Primary and Secondary School

 - There are no drinking fountains at CWP – drinking water is the school’s responsibility to organise.

-- School groups are expected to make their way around the park in small supervised groups.
+- School groups (of all ages) are expected to make their way around the park in small supervised groups.
 Students are to be supervised at all times; no unsupervised free-time.

 - Teachers are expected to have carefully read the Excursion Info, Risk Management & Emergency Response Plan document and briefed attending adults and students prior to the excursion.